nteract/composition/doc/design/typescript.md

 - See following section for some notes on building your `index.js.flow` file.

+- If you're converting a package that relies on other local packages not yet converted, add an `index.d.ts` to the root of the dependent package and fill in any necessary type stubs there.
+This is just intended as a stopgap until the packages are all converted.

 ### Testing your changes

 Usually make sure all of the following work before you submit your PR.